dangerousben/VirtualClinic/README.md

 the HTML table correctly.
 If any fields require extra markup, define a method named `formatData` in `[SubSpecialityName]VirtualClinicModule.php`:

-    public static function formatData($columnName, $data)
+    `public static function formatData($columnName, $data)`

 ... where `$columnName` is the name of the column to format and `$data` is the actual data to be formatted.
+The data will be the data passed back for the actual column given in the `$columns` definition - so it could be a string or mixed (array).

-The method should check to see if the column name is the required column to be formatted, then format the data with appropriate markup and return it.
+The `formatData` method should check to see if the column name is the required column to be formatted, then format the data with appropriate markup and return it.
 It should return `null` if no formatting is required.

 For example, to format data for the `Eye` column so that the text is bold, do the following within the `formatData` method: